About The Economic Development Trust

 Development Corporation

-The Six Nations of the Grand River Economic Development Trust is the mechanism in which surplus profits generated by SNGRDC are invested back into the Six Nations community for the collective benefit of the Six Nations Community.
+The Six Nations of the Grand River Economic Development Trust is the mechanism in which surplus profits generated by SNGRDC are invested back into Six Nations for the collective benefit of the community.

 Six Nations of the Grand River Development Corporation (SNGRDC) manages the Six Nations’ economic interests in 28 energy projects and numerous economic development opportunities in and around the Six Nations territory.
 SNGRDC’s current energy portfolio boasts 2.5 GW of capacity through its direct or indirect involvement in five battery storage, seven solar, and 14 wind project(s).
 SNGRDC is located on the Six Nations Reserve and employs an average of 100 employees through Nation Enterprise or the administration of Economic Interest projects.